ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 > az webapp list -o table
 ```

-Locate your web app and browse to the URL shown in the *DefaultHostName* column
+Locate your web app and browse to the URL shown in the _DefaultHostName_ column

 ![image](./images/website-1.png)

 __Note:__ It can take a couple of minutes for the web app to come online

-## Parameterize template
+## Parameterize project

-Instead of hard coding various values in the template, such as the App Service Plan SKU, we can extract them into parameters that are stored "in" the stack, or the stack configuration.
-This allows us to create multiple stacks with different configuration, and use the same template to deploy to multiple environments based on the stack (dev, test, prod) with different configuration in each environment.
+Instead of hard coding various values in the project, such as the App Service Plan SKU, we can extract them into parameters that are stored "in" the stack, or the stack configuration.
+This allows us to create multiple stacks with different configuration, and use the same project to deploy to multiple environments based on the stack (dev, test, prod) with different configuration in each environment.

-Config variables are stored per stack in files called __Pulumi.<STACK_NAME>.yaml__.
+Configuration variables are stored per stack in files called __Pulumi.<STACK_NAME>.yaml__.
 Inside these files, you will do two parts.
 First, you will see an `encryptionsalt` that is used to decode the content using the passphrase you have selected.
 Secondly, you will find a section called `config` that contains all the configuration for this stack.

 Each config value is prefixed in some way.
 Local configurations are prefixed with the name of the current Pulumi project, __PulumiLab__ in this case.
 And all non-local variables are prefixed with the name of the package they belong to.